ronancpl/HeavenMS/docs/feature_list.md

 * Loads of quests have been patched.
 * Quest rewards according to jobs works properly.
 * Enchanced rewarding system: checks for stacking opportunities on the inventory before checking for new slots.
+* Complete overhaul on the 3rd job quiz (explorers), with all 40-question pool now made available.

 Player Social Network: